occupynet/groups.occupy.net/wp-content/plugins/simple-fields/readme.txt

 3. Group field groups together and make them available for different post types.

+4. A field group with some HTML5 input types date, url, color, email and range added.

+5. The settings screen, as it looks on http://simple-fields.com.
+And yes, that's the real fields I use on the domain for this plugin :)

 == Changelog ==

+#### Version 1.2.4
+- Fixed: was unable to enable use html editor when using gui

+#### Version 1.2.3
+- Fixed: could not unset option use_html_editor for textarea field type. props Hayden.
+- Fixed: javascript in editor would break in some situations.

+#### Version 1.2.2
+- Fixed: file field did not work on custom post types that did not have an editor

+#### Version 1.2.1
+- Added: you can now add custom attributes to text and HTML5 fields.
+Like "required" or "pattern".
+- Fixed: a console.log was of course left in the code... :/ could make the file field not work.

+#### Version 1.2
+- (Lotsa things modified, so please make a backup of your database before upgrade.
+I haven't had any problems at all, but... please be safe out there!)
+- Added support for the new media manager that was introduced in WordPress 3.5 (yes, finally!)
+- Added support for HTML5 input types like color, date, range, email, url.
+Bevare, support depends on the browser.
+These are subtypes of the text field, since browsers do fall back to text field if they don't support the new fancy input type.
+- Added support for adding fields to attachments, attachments now works the way as regular posts: just any amount of fields to an attachment.
+- Fixed bug with repeatable fields containing tiny mce-editors (textarea with wysiwyg/html-capabilities).
+Fixes https://github.com/bonny/WordPress-Simple-Fields/issues/73.
+- Added a new view for repeatable field groups on the edit post screen: table.
+It's a much more compact view with a greater overview of the added field.
+Mostly suitable for field groups with between 1 and 10 fields.
+- Added support for placeholder text on text and textarea fields
+- Added debug panel to debug bar (if installed).
+Makes it possible to preview stored values when inside WordPress admin and editing posts.
+Will automatically be enabled when debug bar is installed and activated.
+- Changed debug box to stop using jQuery, so it should work with more themes and in more situations where jQuery may not be available
+- Fixed bug with post field type dialog
+- Fixed passing additional arguments for field type post
+- Fixed memory leak when using cache.
+When using functions that cleared the cache, for example simple_fields_set_value(), then memory usage could increase pretty much, and when the function is used in a loop then eventionally the script would eat up all memory.
+Nom nom nom.
+But in a bad way.
+- Changed the way some cache keys where stored, beacuse a key in an array that contains quotes is just silly looking (but valid, apparently)
+- Little better looking output of "Show custom field keys"
+- Fixed ordering of fields when using simple_fields_register_field_group
+- Fixed bug with post field and extended return values, where a field with no post/page selected would return the post of the current post in the loop.
+  Now returns empty array instead.
+Thanks to [hjalle](https://twitter.com/hjalle) for finding.
+- simple_fields_register_post_connector now uses name from each field group, so no need to enter that manually any more (if entered manually, it will be removed)
+- Added filters and actions that you can use in your functions.php-file or in your plugin or field extension or whatever.
+Added filters are: simple_fields_add_post_edit_side_field_settings<br>
+  simple_fields_get_selected_connector_for_post<br>
+  simple_fields_debug_output<br>
+  simple_fields_get_post_value<br>
+  simple_fields_get_post_group_values<br>
+  simple_fields_get_all_fields_and_values_for_post<br>
+  simple_fields_get_meta_query<br>
+  simple_fields_query_posts<br>
+  simple_fields_values<br>
+  simple_fields_value<br>
+  simple_fields_connector<br>
+  simple_fields_fieldgroup<br>
+  simple_fields_get_slug_pattern<br>
+  simple_fields_get_default_connector_for_post_type<br>
+  simple_fields_get_post_type_defaults<br>
+  simple_fields_get_field_groups<br>
+  simple_fields_get_field_group<br>
+  simple_fields_get_field_in_group<br>
+  simple_fields_get_pages_args<br>
+  simple_fields_get_pages_output<br>
+  simple_fields_get_post_connectors_for_post_type<br>
+  simple_fields_get_options<br>
+  simple_fields_save_options<br>
+  simple_fields_get_extended_return_values_for_field<br>
+  simple_fields_get_field_group_by_slug<br>
+  simple_fields_clear_caches<br>
+  simple_fields_get_meta_key_template<br>
+  simple_fields_get_meta_key<br>
+- Added method get_meta_key().
+Use it to retrieve the key that simple fields uses for meta/custom fields storage.
+- Added "meta_key" as key to all fields when using get_field_by_slug() somewhere.
+  Makes it easy to know/get the meta key if you need it. returns the meta key for the first field in that field group.
+  If group is repeatable you must add number to numInSet yourself.
+Will contain a value like "_simple_fields_fieldGroupID_1_fieldID_2_numInSet_0"
+- Fixed so plugin works with jQuery 1.9, because now jQuery(htmlString) requires first char to be < for string to be considered HTML.
+Was not working due to spaces before first HMTL tag.
+- Added Slovak translation by Branco.
+Thanks a lot!
+- Added nonces to admin to prevent CSRF
+- Added table view to admin instead of ul-li-lists.
+Makes the admin looks nicer and more WordPress-ish.
+- Lotsa code cleanups and stuff and unit tests added and a bit of this and also a bit of that

 #### Version 1.1.6
 - Fixed bug that could lead to memoryleak.
 Thanks to plux/angry creative for patch.